Cypriendtr/Brainhack_Marseille_2024_Hands_on_python_tutorial/README.md

 For this 2 hours BrainHack session we have planned a very ambitious programme.

 ### Beginning:
-We will start by providing you a complete environment to code in Python, either on your own machine with [Anaconda](https://www.anaconda.com/download/success) or with [Google Collab](https://colab.research.google.com) servers.
+We will start by providing you a complete environment to code in Python, either on your own machine with [Anaconda](https://www.anaconda.com/download/success) or with [Google Collab](https://colab.research.google.com) servers  using files from this [Google Drive folder](https://drive.google.com/drive/folders/1h1xRtSA7tzuJkmp5fEmwCrM-eCOecMRm?usp=sharing).
 As the download of your own Python environment may take a while, we will in parallel do a introduction to present the role and interests of Python.
 Coupled with a small poll as an icebreaker to know a bit better eachother.

 ### The tutorial:
 In this tutorial we will delve (as deep as we can in two hours) in Python.
 We provide and show you how and where to write code.